fenago/kafka-training/lab_guides/md/kafka-lab-8-3.md

 Welcome to the session 8 lab 3.
 The work for this lab is done in `~/kafka-training/labs/lab8.3`.
 In this lab, you are going to Kafka SASL PLAIN.

 ## Kafka and SASL PLAIN

 You should use ***SASL/PLAIN*** with ***SSL*** only as ***transport layer*** to ensure no clear text passwords are not transmitted. <br>
 The Kafka default implementation of ***SASL/PLAIN*** specifies *usernames* and *passwords* in ***JAAS*** config files. <br>
-To avoid storing passwords on disk, you could define and use your own implementation of `javax.security.auth.spi.LoginModule`, or use disk encryption and Unix permissions to protect the username and passwords.

-In production systems, external authentication servers may implement password authentication.
-Kafka brokers can be integrated to work with these servers by adding your own implementation of `javax.security.sasl.SaslServer`.
-The default implementation included in Kafka in the package `org.apache.kafka.common.security.plain` can be used as an example.

 ## Create JAAS config for ZooKeeper add admin user